RajaKunalPandit1/FindCamp/README.md

 # FindCamp
 A full-stack web application developed using Express JS, MongoDB, and EJS and Bootstrap 5.it's a vibrant community-driven hub that empowers users to explore, rate, and contribute their experiences with various campgrounds.
-This app supports posts management (creating, editing, and deleting), image uploading, responsive design with added security and PassportJS authentiacation.
+This app supports posts management (creating, editing, and deleting), image uploading, responsive design with added security and PassportJS authentication.

 ## Demo-Preview && Screenshots
 ![FindCamp-Animation](views/demo.gif)